moritzvitt/moritzProjekt/prompts/jn_add_furigana.md

 # EXAMPLES

-Here are some examples of how you should add the furigana!
+Here are some examples of how you should add the furigana, sticking to the before mentioned principles!

 | Word       | Context                                                                                                                                                                 |                                                                                                                | Synonyms                       | Example sentence                             | Explanation                                                |             Grammar explanation             |
 | ---------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------- | ------------------------------ | -------------------------------------------- | ---------------------------------------------------------- | :-----------------------------------------: |